 Stars can inject energy and momentum into the ISM through stellar winds, radiation, and supernovae.
 These processes are particularly important for massive and hence short-lived stars.
-If star formation is sufficiently vigorous, the associated feedback can drive large-scale galactic outflows (e.g. Veilleux, Cecil & Bland-Hawthorn 2005).
+If star formation is sufficiently vigorous, the associated feedback can drive large-scale galactic outflows (e.g. Veilleux et al. 2005).